Charel-G/underfloor-heating-planner/README.md

 The interface features a colorful Windows 11–style theme.
 A gradient header and light panels give the planner a modern appearance while keeping controls readable.

-You can simply open `index.html` in your browser or run a small local server with Python:
+You can simply open `index.html` in your browser, but some browsers block the solver's WebAssembly file when loaded directly from disk.
+For best results run a small local server with Python:

 ```bash
 python3 -m http.server 8000